ibm-garage-ref-storefront/storefront-tekton/README.md

 - The template has been tested on Redhat CRC.
 + It should work on IBM cloud when you set the APPLB template parameter.
 ```
+Login to the cluster:

+    oc login --token=... --server=...

+Note: you can get the oc CLI from the openshift web console.

 Get the Application Load Balancer address: